-PHOTOGRAPHY ELECTIVE
+DIGITAL PHOTOGRAPHY - BEYOND BASICS

-This one semester elective explores the technical and creative aspects of photography through the use of DSLR Cameras and digital applications such as Adobe Photoshop, Adobe Bridge and smart phones.
+This one semester elective explores the technical and creative aspects of photography through the use of DSLR Cameras and digital applications such as Adobe Photoshop, Adobe Bridge as well as exploring applications with the use of smart phones.
+The aim is to explore beyond the 'point & Shoot' and explore composition, inspiration, digital effects and manipulation of images to make an artistic statement.
+How to take the 'everyday' image and make it 'art' (or what makes a photograph Art?)
 Students are required to complete a range of photographic assignments to produce a folio of photographic works.
-This is supported by a Visual Diary in which they:
+This is supported by a Visual Diary in which they :

 - plan and document their working methods

 - research the history of photography

-- analyse and interpret photographers

-A levy of \$50 materials used will be charged to the student's account
+- analyse and interpret photographers A levy of \$50 materials used will be charged to the student's account